huggingface/diffusers/PHILOSOPHY.md

 - We follow PyTorch's API with methods like [`DiffusionPipeline.to`](https://huggingface.co/docs/diffusers/main/en/api/diffusion_pipeline#diffusers.DiffusionPipeline.to) to let the user handle device management.
 - Raising concise error messages is preferred to silently correct erroneous input.
 Diffusers aims at teaching the user, rather than making the library as easy to use as possible.
 - Complex model vs. scheduler logic is exposed instead of magically handled inside.
 Schedulers/Samplers are separated from diffusion models with minimal dependencies on each other.
 This forces the user to write the unrolled denoising loop.
 However, the separation allows for easier debugging and gives the user more control over adapting the denoising process or switching out diffusion models or schedulers.
-- Separately trained components of the diffusion pipeline, *e.g.* the text encoder, the UNet, and the variational autoencoder, each have their own model class.
+- Separately trained components of the diffusion pipeline, *e.g.* the text encoder, the UNet, and the variational autoencoder, each has their own model class.
 This forces the user to handle the interaction between the different model components, and the serialization format separates the model components into different files.
 However, this allows for easier debugging and customization.
 DreamBooth or Textual Inversion training is very simple thanks to Diffusers' ability to separate single components of the diffusion pipeline.

 ## Tweakable, contributor-friendly over abstraction

 For large parts of the library, Diffusers adopts an important design principle of the [Transformers library](https://github.com/huggingface/transformers), which is to prefer copy-pasted code over hasty abstractions.
 This design principle is very opinionated and stands in stark contrast to popular design principles such as [Don't repeat yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-In short, just like Transformers does for modeling files, Diffusers prefers to keep an extremely low level of abstraction and very self-contained code for pipelines and schedulers.
+In short, just like Transformers does for modelling files, Diffusers prefers to keep an extremely low level of abstraction and very self-contained code for pipelines and schedulers.
 Functions, long code blocks, and even classes can be copied across multiple files which at first can look like a bad, sloppy design choice that makes the library unmaintainable.
 **However**, this design has proven to be extremely successful for Transformers and makes a lot of sense for community-driven, open-source machine learning libraries because:
 - Machine Learning is an extremely fast-moving field in which paradigms, model architectures, and algorithms are changing rapidly, which therefore makes it very difficult to define long-lasting code abstractions.